-“I once saw a film on the life of John McCormack, the great Irish tenor,” Morrison stated to critic Ralph Gleason three years after the release of Astral Weeks.
+“I once saw a film on the life of John McCormack, the great Irish tenor,” Morrison stated to Rolling Stone’s Ralph Gleason three years after the release of Astral Weeks.
 “In the film, McCormack played himself.
 During one portion of the film, McCormack explains to his accompanist that the elements necessary to mark the important voice off from the other good ones were very specific.
 ‘You have to have,’ he said, ‘the yarrrragh in your voice.’”

-After just one listening of Astral Weeks, it is evident that Van the Man has the yarrrragh.
+After just one listening to Astral Weeks, it is evident that Van the Man has the yarrrragh.